MicrosoftDocs/sql-docs/docs/ssma/access/installing-sql-server-migration-assistant-for-access-accesstosql.md

 ## Installing SSMA
 SSMA is a Web download.
 To download the latest version, see the [SQL Server Migration Assistant download page](http://aka.ms/ssmaforaccess).

 After you download the latest version, you must extract the installation files from before you can install SSMA.

+> [!IMPORTANT]
+> -   Please uninstall all prior versions of SSMA for Access before installing the new version.

 **To install the SSMA**